arsam4waffels/Espresso-Machine/README.md

 ---

-## 🚧 Project Status

-This is an experimental and continuously evolving project.

-New features may be added as I learn more about Java and software design.

-Possible future features include:

-* More coffee types
-* Real water tank management
-* Coffee temperature
-* Brewing pressure
-* Heating system
-* Grinder simulation
-* Steam wand
-* Milk-based drinks
-* Multiple portafilters
-* More detailed machine states
-* Better domain modeling
-* Unit tests

----

 ## 📌 Disclaimer

-This project is made **for fun, experimentation, and learning Java**.
+So... this project is made **for fun, experimentation, and learning Java**.

-It is not a professional coffee machine simulation and its calculations are intentionally simplified.
+It is not a professional coffee machine simulation (i mean... duh?) and its calculations are intentionally simplified.

-The goal is to experiment with software design while building something that is actually fun to work on.
+All that means don't randomly go and start a Espresso Machine Construction factory  base on this code lol.

+Also, I would like to thank the café where I worked for a time; they taught me the principles and rules of coffee extraction.
+I am truly grateful.
 ````

-این دقیقاً همان جهتی است که پروژه‌ات الان دارد می‌رود: از یک تمرین ساده Java به یک mini domain model واقعی.